PixarAnimationStudios/ruby-jss/README-2.0.0.md

 The `.all` method will never deliver paged results, however if you give it a `filter` parameter for classes that support filtering, then `.all` returns "all that match the filter", which may be fewer than the entire collection.

-### API data are no longer cached
+### API data are no longer cached (?)

-NOTE: As of this writing, caching has been removed for the objects from the Jamf Pro API, but caching remains in the Classic API.
+**NOTE:** As of this writing, caching has been removed for the objects from the Jamf Pro API, but caching remains in the Classic API.
 Its removal, or the re-instatement of caching for JP API objects, are pending discussion with users of ruby-jss.

 Pre-2.0, methods that would fetch large datasets from the server would always cache that data in the Connection object, and by default use the cache in future calls unless a `refresh` parameter is given.
 These datasets included:

 - collection lists, used by `.all` and friends, like `.all_ids` and `.valid_id`
-- EA definitions, used for validating Extension Attribute values
+- Extension Attribute, definitions, used for validating Extension Attribute values

-In 2.0+, that caching has been removed.
+In 2.0+, that caching has been removed for objects from them Jamf Pro API.

  If you want to avoid repeated GET requests to the server when you aren't worried that the resulting data may have changed, you can store the results of `.all` in a variable, and either use it yourself, or pass it in to other methods via the `cached_list:` parameter.
 Passing in a cached_list wil prevent those methods from calling `.all` and reaching out to the server again.

 **WARNING**: Be careful that the list you pass in via `cached_list` contains the correct data structure for the class, and came from the desired Connection instance.